6 on 6 Dodgeball Rules

 2. Any player that has been eliminated or a substitute may not interfere with the game.
 Any attempts to obstruct the opponent or retrieve a ball will result in elimination of a player on the court.
 This decision will be at the discretion of the official.

 3. Players re-entering the court incorrectly (elimination-substitution order) will cause the player who caught the ball to additionally be out due to the illegal procedure.

 1. Delaying the game (i.e. holding all of the balls, standing in the corner) is not allowed.
 If a player holds a ball for more than 10 seconds, that player is out.
 Any player deemed to be not actively making an attempt to engage an opponent (hiding to protect players) shall be declared out by an official.

 2. Players may not roll balls to the other side of the court on purpose or lob the balls into areas where the opponents are not standing.
 AN ATTEMPT MUST BE MADE TO THROW THE BALLS AT THE OPPONENT AND GET THEM OUT.
 If this is not done, the officials may declare a player out for not attempting to throw the ball at the opponents.

 1. “Head Shots” are not allowed, but obviously accidental “head shots” will occur.
 Rulings on “head shots” will be at the official’s discretion.

 a.
 If the hit player was standing up when the accidental hit in the head occurred then both players, the thrower and player hit, will remain in the game.

 1. Any player that demonstrates unsportsmanlike conduct, on or off the court, including arguing with the referee is subject to ejection from the game.

 2. Two warnings will result in an ejection, team warnings with be given to the Captain.

-3. If a player is ejected from the game that participant must meet with the Intramural Manager in order to be eligible to play in additional matches.
+3. If a player is ejected from the game that participant must meet with the Intramural or Tournament Director in order to be eligible to play in additional matches.